-The Company measures its derivative instruments at fair value, and accounts for them as either assets or liabilities included within Prepaid expenses and other current assets and Accrued expenses and other current liabilities, respectively, on the Consolidated Balance Sheets.
-Derivatives are adjusted to fair value through interest and other income, net in the Consolidated Statements of Operations and Comprehensive Income (Loss).
+The Company has used forward foreign currency exchange contracts to hedge certain operational exposures resulting from potential changes in foreign currency exchange rates.
+Such exposures resulted from portions of the Company's forecasted cash flows being denominated in currencies other than the U.S. dollar, primarily the Euro and British Pound.
+The Company measures its derivative instruments at fair value, and accounts for them as either assets or liabilities included within Prepaid expenses and other current liabilities, respectively, on the Consolidated Balance Sheets.
+The fair values of forward foreign currency exchange contracts were estimated using current exchange rates and interest rates and took into consideration the current creditworthiness of the counterparties.
+Derivatives are not designated as cash flow hedges, and as such are adjusted to fair value through interest and other income, net, in the Consolidated Statements of Operations and Comprehensive Income (Loss).